copilot-is/anthropic-vertex/README.md

 # Vercel AI SDK - Anthropic Vertex Provider

-[fry69/anthropic-vertex-ai-provider](https://github.com/nalaso/anthropic-vertex-ai) is a community provider that uses Anthropic models through Vertex AI to provide language model support for the Vercel AI SDK.
+[fry69/anthropic-vertex-ai-provider](https://github.com/fry69/anthropic-vertex-ai-provider) is a community provider that uses Anthropic models through Vertex AI to provide language model support for the Vercel AI SDK.

 This provider is a community-maintained module and is not officially supported by Vercel.
 It was forked from the [Anthropic Vertex Provider](https://github.com/vercel/ai/pull/2482) pull request and updated.

 ## Compatibility

 The AnthropicVertex provider was tested with Vercel AI SDK version `3.1.0`.
 To avoid TypeScript errors it is recommended to use version `3.3.0` or higher.

+## Example scripts

+Example scripts how to use this provider can be found in the [examples](./examples) folder.

 ## Setup